ashur/pug/README.md

 ### Configuration

 If a timezone isn't set in php.ini, Pug defaults to `UTC`.
-To override either, open [config.php](https://github.com/ashur/pug/blob/master/config.php) and specify a [supported timezone](http://php.net/manual/en/timezones.php).
+To override either, open [config.php](https://github.com/ashur/pug/blob/master/config.php.dist) and specify a [supported timezone](http://php.net/manual/en/timezones.php).

-## Usage
+## Update

 Pug can [fetch updates](#underthehood) for projects that live at arbitrary paths.
 Some thrilling examples: